radicle-dev/radicle-upstream/docs/development.md

 On pushes of the master branch we also build and upload distribution artifacts.

-### Docker image updates

-We use a Docker image with all system dependencies pre-installed to reduce build times.
-If you need to update this image, proceed as follows:

-1. Install [Google Cloud SDK][gc].

-2. Authenticate with Google Cloud: `gcloud auth configure-docker`, pick `radicle-upstream` when asked for which project to use.

-3. Prepare a new docker image with all the necessary dependencies by editing:
-   `ci/Dockerfile`.

-4. Get the current image version from `pipeline.yaml` and build a new Docker image (remember to bump the version):

-    ```sh
-    cd ci
-    docker build . -t gcr.io/radicle-upstream/radicle-upstream-ci:15
-    ```

-5. Push the new image version to Google Cloud:

-   `docker push gcr.io/radicle-upstream/radicle-upstream-ci:15`

-6. Update the image version in `.github/workflows/build.yaml`

 ## Updating NPM dependencies

 1. Run `yarn upgrade-interactive`.